fastlane/docs/docs/getting-started/ios/fastlane-swift.md

 # Getting Started with Fastlane.swift

 Welcome to Fastlane.swift.
-Fastlane.swift allows you to write your _fastlane_ configuration in Swift, using Xcode and the language you have come to know and love from the world of iOS development.
+Fastlane.swift allows you to write your _fastlane_ configuration using Xcode, in Swift - the language you have come to know and love from the world of iOS development..

 ## Currently Supported: